pyconca/2016-web/web/markdown/venue-travel_en.markdown

 Make sure that you've got a valid passport and don't forget to bring it with you.

-Porter Airlines has frequent, reasonably-priced flights for trips from several US cities to Toronto, including Boston, Burlington (VT), Chicago, Myrtle Beach, New York, and Washington.
+Porter Airlines has frequent, reasonably priced flights for trips from several US cities to Toronto, including Boston, Burlington (VT), Chicago, Myrtle Beach, New York, and Washington.